mishra-lab/covid-r/code/README.md

    - `dates`: list of dates
    - `local`: cases assumed to be generated locally, and go on to generate more local cases
-   - `imported` cases assumed to be generated elsewhere, but go on to generate local cases The values of `case.{travel,ltc,main}` define how these cases are treated.
+   - `imported` cases assumed to be generated elsewhere, but go on to generate local cases The values of `case.{travel,ltcr,ltcw,main}` define how these cases are treated, representing travel-related, long-term care residents, long-term care workers, and all other.
    Cases may also filtered using `get.case.select` e.g. for sub-regions, or weighted using `get.case.weights` e.g. for inferring cases based on deaths.
-   Note: IFR weights are broken right now, please do not use this method.
+   NOTE: IFR weights are broken right now, please do not use this method.
 4. `load.case.data` is called by `get.incid` and is expected to return a data.frame with the required columns.
    Theoretically multiple data sources could each define a function `load.case.data`,